The Xometry app works best with JavaScript enabled!

 3. Copper Alloys

 The two most common copper alloys are brass (alloyed with zinc) and bronze (alloyed with tin).
-Brass is typically applied more widely.
-It is used for plumbing fixtures, musical instruments, and decorative items.
+Brass is popular because it’s great for plumbing fixtures, musical instruments, and decorative items.
 The addition of zinc gives the alloy a higher strength and ductility.
 Bronze has very similar characteristics to copper, such as: its high thermal conductivity, excellent ductility, and resistance to saltwater corrosion.
 Bronze is therefore used for bearings and bushings, as well as ship impellers.

 4. Pure Coppers